Pylgos/rosnix/README.md

 	<p><strong>Effortless ROS 2 Package Management with Nix</strong></p>
 </div>

-`rosnix` is a package collection designed to manage ROS 2 packages in a simple and reproducible way using the Nix package manager.
+`rosnix` is a nixpkgs overlay providing ROS 2 packages.
+It is available for almost all Linux distributions.

 ## 🔧 Key Features

-- **🔄 Reproducible Builds**: All builds are performed in isolated environments with dependencies strictly managed by Nix, ensuring consistent and reliable results.
+- **🔄 Reproducible Builds**: All builds occur in isolated, dependency-controlled environments, guaranteeing consistent and reproducible outcomes.
-- **⚙️ Development Shell**: Provides immediate access to a development environment that mirrors the Nix build environment while allowing the use of host tools, offering greater convenience than container-based development.
+- **⚙️ Development Shell**: Provides immediate access to a development environment that replicates the Nix build environment, which is more convenient than container-based development.
 - **🖥️ Wide Linux Support**: Works on all Linux distributions supported by Nix.
 - **🔗 Dependency Management via Git**: By including the Nix Flakes lock file in your repository, you can manage the versions of all dependency packages with Git.
 - **🚀 Always Up-to-Date**: Packages are updated daily via GitHub Actions to ensure you always have access to the latest versions.